 When dry, the result will be a non-slip surface free of lathe marks that does not appear to have any finish, but that will protect the wood from sweat and moisture.
 If a little bit of visible surface finish is desired, a final single coat of thinned varnish can be applied.
 To ensure the previously cut scallops remain nice and crisp, do not sand them.

-Oil Black: Coat the metal with motor oil and heat it until the oil is burnt off.
+Oil Black: Coat the metal with motor or transmission oil and heat it until the oil is burnt off.
 This method makes a lot of stinky smoke, so don’t do it indoors.
 Fairly durable.
+Do not heat the blade!

 Gun Blue (chemical bluing): Brownells’ cold blue formula works well.
 Birchwood Casey also makes a convenient chemical bluing product.
 Looks nice, but not very durable.

-Rust Blue or Rust Black: These are classic, beautiful gun metal finishes that are much more durable than chemical or heat bluing.
-However, the process requires dangerous chemicals and time.
+Rust Blue or Rust Black: These are classic, beautiful steel finishes that are much more durable than chemical or heat bluing.
+However, the process requires dangerous chemicals, a fine-bristle stainless-steel brush and time.
 A description of the process is not possible here.
-Extremely durable.

-Burnt Silk Finish: This is my favorite finishing method because it is quick and easy and looks good.
+Burnt Silk Finish: This is one of my favorite finishing methods because it is quick and easy and looks good.
 Simply heat the metal parts over a flame, and using pliers so you don’t burn yourself of course, wipe the metal in a wad of scrap silk.
 An old silk necktie works fine.
 The silk protein will char, coating the metal with a carbon finish with an interesting texture.
 Wipe the metal quickly but thoroughly to prevent globs of melted silk from sticking to the metal.
 Don’t do this inside the house because the smoke will set off the smoke alarm and the stink will endure for weeks.
 SWMBO will not be pleased.
+Do not heat the blade!

 Reassemble the Chisel

-If this is a new chisel, it may be convenient to sharpen the blade before final assembly.
+If this is a new chisel, it may be convenient to true the blade’s ura and sharpen it before final assembly.
+These tasks are a little easier with the handle removed.

-Step 23: Install the Crown.
-To begin assembly, hold the handle in the air by one hand and drive on the crown using a mallet, not a steel hammer.
-You should always remove your wrist watch before wacking chisels, and now is a good time too.
+Step 23: Install the Crown: To begin assembly, hold the handle in the air by one hand and drive on the crown using a wooden, plastic or rawhide mallet, not a steel hammer.
+You should always remove your wrist watch before wacking chisels if you want it to keep working.
+A word to the wise.

 There is a specialty tool for this job, essentially a steel cone that fits over the crown, which you strike with a hammer.
-If you enjoy spending money on heavy tools that take up space and are seldom-used, then you gotta have one.
-But a wooden mallet works just as well and can do many more tasks.
+If you enjoy spending money on heavy tools that take up space and are seldom-used, then you must have one.
+But a hammer works just as well and can do many more tasks.

 Soaking the handle in water prior to fitting the crown is a method preferred by handlemakers and wholesalers that fit hundreds of crowns a day.
-They will soak 50 handles at a time in a shallow pan of water to make the wood softer and easier to deform.
-The problem with this technique is the water will also cause the wood to swell, and when it later dries and shrinks, the crown may become loose over time.
+They will soak 50 handles at a time in a shallow pan of water to soften the ends making it easier to mushroom.
+Convenient for them, but bad for the chisel because the water will also cause the wood to swell, and when it later dries and shrinks, the crown may become loose over time.
 Your handle deserves better.

 Use the Right Hammer

-When cutting wood, please use a hammer with a flat face, such as a Japanese gennou, to strike your chisel.
-A hammer with a domed or convex face, as are almost all hammers sold outside Japan nowadays, will damage the chisel’s handle after enough strikes.
-Ergonomics aside, a ball peen hammer or claw hammer with its face ground flat will work just as well as a Japanese gennou.
+When cutting wood with a tatakinomi, please use a hammer with a flat face, such as a Japanese gennou, to strike your chisel.
+A hammer with a domed or convex face, as are almost all hammers sold outside Japan nowadays, may damage the chisel’s handle after enough strikes.
+Ergonomics aside, a ball peen hammer or claw hammer with its face ground flat will work just as well as a Japanese hardware-store gennou.

 And while we are on the subject of hammer faces, I recommend you smooth and even polish your hammer face so it will strike cleaner and reduce the wear on your chisel handles, counterintuitive as that may seem.
 Slipping will not be a problem, trust me.